jacobkap/crimebythenumbers/docs/hotspot-maps.md

 <img src="hotspot-maps_files/figure-html/unnamed-chunk-7-1.png" width="90%" style="display: block; margin: auto;" />

-As with other graphs we can change the size of the dot using "size = ".
+As with other graphs we can change the size of the dot using `size = `.

 ```r